AnikDashora/Zomato-Stock-Analysis/README.md

 Zomato Stock Market EDA (Python)
 This project performs Exploratory Data Analysis (EDA) on Zomato's stock market data fetched from Upstox.
-The analysis uses Pandas, NumPy, Matplotlib, and Seaborn to extract insights and visualize trends.
+The analysis uses Pandas, NumPy, Matplotlib, and Seaborn to extract insights and visualize trends./n
 Libraries Used
 Pandas
 NumPy